developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/DOMinjection/index.md

 No special licensing is required.

 ## What is "the DOM"?
-In the context of modern web programming, **the "DOM" refers to HTML5 as it will appear when running**.
+In the context of modern web programming, **the "DOM" refers to HTML5 as it appears when running**.
 While the code of an HTML5 app might define certain variables, those variables contain no values until the app is executed.
-Therefore, it's accurate to think of the DOM as an HTML5 app that's in use.
+Therefore, it's accurate to think of the DOM as an HTML5 app that's in use, and of DOM injection as changes made to a running app that take effect immediately.

 ## How to use DOM Injection